Dr. Emily Howard Stowe was pretty awesome.

 - In 1883, Emily tabled a resolution stating “that medical education for women is a recognized necessity, and consequently facilities for such instruction should be provided.”
 Six months later Woman’s Medical College – which would later become Women’s College Hospital, was formally established.

-- Feminists are never popular and Emily was particularly disliked not just because she was such a public figure, but because she her methods went beyond that of the typical Canadian suffragist.
+- Feminists are never popular and Emily was particularly disliked not just because she was such a public figure, but because her methods went beyond that of the typical Canadian suffragist.
 Civil disobedience and public outcry was generally avoided.

 - Emily’s disregard for medical law (operating without a license) and use of petitions, lobbying, newspaper letters and editorials made her seem extreme despite the fact that her views were pretty mainstream for 19th century suffragists.
 (Equal participation in the public realm, the importance of education, and the value of mothers in society).